oguzaybilir/labelme2yolo/README.md

 - **Simplifies Workflow**: Avoid the hassle of manually converting annotations.

 ## Installation
-To install and set up this repository, follow these steps:
+To install this repository, follow these steps:

 ```bash
 # Clone the repository